u451f/industriekultur/README.md

   - darkblue: building still exists, but with different usage (field "Nutzung"
   - purple: building does not exist anymore
+  - orange: factory canteens and restaurants
-* I want to create a printable map from this.
+* I want to create a printed map.
+(Actually, this is my first goal, but I thought: why not create this map from a digital file so that others can contribute and the data be reused?)
 * One could imagine some walks around the neighborhoods using this map.

+## License

+I don't know yet.
+Some information on this map comes from other places and I first need to check which of this information can be reused at all.